-The bill amends the Stille-DeRossett-Hale single state construction code act by updating definitions and requirements related to gas-burning appliances.
-It introduces new definitions for "central furnace," "clothes dryer," and modifies the term "household cooking appliance" to specify it as a "gas-burning appliance."
+This bill amends the Stille-DeRossett-Hale single state construction code act by updating definitions and requirements related to gas-burning appliances.
+It introduces new definitions for "central furnace," "clothes dryer," and "household cooking gas appliance," specifying that the latter is a gas-burning appliance for domestic food preparation.
 The bill mandates that the construction code must include provisions that prohibit the installation of certain new appliances that require a continuously burning pilot light, including central furnaces with an input rate of 225,000 BTU per hour or less, clothes dryers, and household cooking gas appliances with an electrical supply cord.

-Additionally, the bill clarifies that the provisions do not apply to mobile homes, appliances designed to burn exclusively liquefied petroleum gas, or those meeting federal energy efficiency standards.
-It also stipulates that the required code provisions must be promulgated by a specific date and prohibits local governments from enacting ordinances that restrict the use of gas-burning appliances in commercial or residential buildings.
+Additionally, the bill clarifies that these provisions do not apply to mobile homes, appliances designed to burn exclusively liquefied petroleum gas, or those meeting federal energy efficiency standards.
+It also stipulates that the required code provisions must be promulgated by a specific deadline and prohibits local governments from enacting ordinances that restrict the use of gas-burning appliances in commercial or residential buildings.

 Statutes affected: Senate Introduced Bill: 125.1513